Meet the team

 A keen triathlete, he was awarded the prize for 1st novice at the Brigg Sprint Triathlon in 2010.
 His next goal is to make the step up to Olympic distance and then hopefully progress onto the Ironman competition.
 Keep an eye out on the 2028/32 Olympics where he hopes to have his son trained up and ready to represent Team GB carrying on the success of the Brownlee brothers!

 Nicola joined 1st4sport Qualifications in 2000 after completing a degree in Sport and Exercise Science.
-After starting out in the FA qualifications team, Nicola moved on to become Head of Centre Support.
+After starting out in the FA qualifications team, Nicola moved on to become Head of Business Support.

 Her 1st4sport Qualifications highlights have included working with the people she has met and the interaction she has with her clients, building up good relationships and delivering a service that has a positive impact.
 She enjoys the good team spirit within 1st4sport Qualifications and the fact her role is so varied with new challenges often being sent her way.